 For the downsides, one of the major drawbacks of this device is its lack of a comprehensive user manual.
 It comes with a brief quick start manual, but if you want to dig into the nitty gritty of using this device, you are going to struggle.

 For the very tech savvy, this may not be an issue, because, as previously stated, the interface is fairly intuitive.
 But if you prefer to have an in-depth user manual teach you about devices, you may be disappointed by the 20X.

 Also, as with all Garmin devices, the basemap that comes preloaded on this device is very general, so you’ll have to either cough up over $100 more for additional maps or try to find free maps online that are compatible with this device.
 It is one of the most annoying aspects of Garmin’s otherwise excellent line of GPS devices.

-Specific features: This GPS device comes with a 3 inch daylight readable touchscreen; Dual-band GPS/GLONASS satellite positioning; 3 sensors including a 3-axis compass, accelerometer, and barometric altimeter; bluetooth technology; a dual battery system for either 2 AA batteries or NiMH battery pack; and a camera with a LED flash and digital zoom.
+Specific features: 3 inch daylight readable touchscreen, Dual-band GPS/GLONASS satellite positioning, 3 sensors including a 3-axis compass, accelerometer, and barometric altimeter, bluetooth technology

 The main difference between the 600 and the 650t is the camera, and the camera on the 650t is great.
 It is easily on par with the iPhone camera, so if you’re used to using your phone’s camera to take pictures on a hike, you can save your camera battery and use the 650t.